 Draft legislation is being rushed through parliament to provide HMRC with powers to check furlough claims and is expected to introduce a 30-day amnesty period allowing businesses to repay any money they have received without threat of sanction or penalty.

-Andy Wallis, a Partner in the Corporate Tax team at Kreston Reeves explains.
+Laurence Parry, Partner in the Tax team at Kreston Reeves explains.

 “The uptake of the furlough scheme has been extremely high.
 In May we surveyed 221 small businesses and found that over 60% of them had taken advantage of the Government’s furlough scheme.
 It is now widely believed that up to a third of businesses have in some way stretched the rules surrounding furlough allowing staff to work.

 “Whilst the guidance is clear – businesses are not allowed to let staff work whilst on furlough – what happens when staff decide to work in some capacity without their employer’s knowledge, for example helping a customer or advising a colleague etc.

 “Given the likely high rates of infringements of the furlough rules and the potential difficulty in recovering incorrect claims, the draft legislation will introduce an amnesty allowing businesses to repay money taken through the Coronavirus Job Retention Scheme without any sanction or penalties.

 “Those businesses that do not take advantage of such an amnesty and are later found to have stretched the rules may find themselves under serious investigation and facing substantial fines.
 Businesses should therefore triple check their claims and discuss the amnesty with their advisers if they have any concerns of potential infringements, especially as business owners may well be pursued directly and could even be named and shamed.